richparker718/fall-2022-ethics-work-DrydenArt/weekly_ethicacy/resources.md

 Twitter posts in reponse to FN Meka: https://www.revolt.tv/article/2022-08-23/187945/black-twitter-reacts-to-ai-powered-rapper-fn-mekas-use-of-the-n-word/
 Capitol drops AI rapper FN Meka after backlash (with quote from Industry Blackout): https://www.revolt.tv/article/2022-08-23/187992/capitol-records-drops-animated-rapper-fn-meka/

 Pros:
-helps to evolve how we see, respond to and consume art, allows for anyone to enter the art world (traditional and digital/new technologies),Social media and watchdog organizations are able to keep major companies accountable, and help artists have a voice when they engage in racism/sexism/corrupt practices
+helps to evolve how we see, respond to and consume art, allows for anyone to enter the art world (traditional and digital/new technologies), Social media and watchdog organizations are able to keep major companies accountable, and help artists have a voice when they engage in racism/sexism/corrupt practices
 Examples:
 -Industry Blackout's strong and effective response -social media empowers humanity to play the role of watchdog against abuses of power from companies or individuals